Xamdes/portfolio/README.md

 ## About

-Create a website containing information about myself and what I've learned so far at Epicodus
+Create a website containing information about myself and what I've learned so far at Epicodus.
+Created using Bootstrap classes such as container-fluid, well, panel, row and column.
+Features all projects made as of 05/25/2018.
+Including links to the projects GitHub Pages and their GitHub Repositories.

 ## Github Page located at